-I have ten years of teaching experience with undergraduates and other adult learners and I have taught in a wide variety of settings including: a small private college, a seminary, two public universities, a military base, and several community and church venues.
+I have 15 years of teaching experience with undergraduates and other adult learners and I have taught in a wide variety of settings including: a small private college, a seminary, two public universities, a military base, and several community and church venues.
 Below are two examples of classes I have recently created and taught:

 Honors Seminar: Religion in American Culture (Honors College: Rutgers University-Camden)